 3. Anti-Inflammatory

 Free radicals also contribute to inflammation.
 Some researchers have harnessed fullerenes to help fight inflammation caused by arthritis.
-One study showed that C60 was helpful in protecting bones against the effects of osteoarthritis.
+One study showed that C60 helped protect bones against the effects of osteoarthritis.

-In another study, researchers injected water-soluble C60 into rats to observe its effects on reducing damage associated with rheumatoid arthritis due to pro-inflammatory cytokines production, with some promising effects.
+In another study, researchers injected water-soluble C60 into rats to assess its ability to reduce damage associated with rheumatoid arthritis caused by pro-inflammatory cytokine production, showing some promising effects.
 The researchers concluded that “C60 is a potential therapeutic agent for inhibition of arthritis.”

 4. The Brain Warrior

-Antioxidants are believed to be helpful in reversing the effects of aging on the brain, including memory loss.
+Antioxidants are believed to help reverse the effects of aging on the brain, including memory loss.
 Given the incredible antioxidant properties of C60, it is no surprise that researchers are looking at its effects on neurodegenerative disorders.

 One early study found that C60 had a neuroprotective effect on brain trauma by introducing fullerenes to cortical cell cultures exposed to excitotoxic and apoptotic injuries.
-Excitotoxicity is caused by glutamate, and is described as “the basis of all acute neuronal injury in the adult brain.”
-Apoptosis refers to a type of active cell death requiring energy production.
+Excitotoxicity is caused by glutamate and is described as “the basis of all acute neuronal injury in the adult brain.”
+Apoptosis is a form of active cell death that requires energy production.

-In a later study, researchers at the Washington University of Medicine (St. Louis, Missouri) reported that C60 demonstrated potential in animal studies for protecting the brain against neurodegenerative disorders like Parkinson’s disease and familial amyotrophic lateral sclerosis (FALS).
+In a later study, researchers at the Washington University School of Medicine (St. Louis, Missouri) reported that C60 showed potential in animal studies to protect the brain against neurodegenerative disorders such as Parkinson’s disease and familial amyotrophic lateral sclerosis (FALS).

 The research reviewers also cited a study that showed that “at low concentrations, [fullerenes] exhibit neuroprotective effect and increase hippocampal neuronal viability.”
 However, the same study showed that higher concentrations had adverse effects.